stjume/minecraft-python-backend/README.md

   - Make special note of the space before the first `;|;` this is important because otherwise the `batch` command can not be recognized
   - a seperator at the end is not necessary but does not affect the outcome, the seperator after the `batch` command is necessary

+## Argument type

+## Positional Arguments

+Positional arguments are always the first arguments in argument list.
+They are marked as `<arg>`.
+They only consist of the value.

 ### Optional Arguments

 Optional arguments are arguments that are strictly necessary but offer additional options.
 They always have the form `<argument>:<value>` where `<argument>` is the name of the argument defined by the command and `<value>` is the value.
 Optional arguments are marked as `?arg?`

 Important usage guides for optional arguments are:

 - There **must not** be a space anywhere in this configuration.
 If the value needs to contain a space please replace it with the sequence `|&s&|`, this will be interpreted as a space
 - They must come **after** any positional arguments

 ### Flags

-Flagas are arguments that toggle an effekt, the are markt by  `!flag!`.
+Flags are arguments that toggle an effect, they are marked by `!flag!`.

+### General notes

+- Optional arguments and flags can be in an arbitrary order